 I have always enjoyed working with others to help them achieve their potential, which is why I’ve turned to tutoring.
-Further, as a GCSE student, I was struggling with Maths and I myself had a tutor, it unlocked potential I myself did not know I had, which is why I’m even more keen to work with others to unlock their own talents.
+Further, like a GCSE student, I was struggling with Maths, and I had a tutor, it unlocked potential I did not know I had, which is why I’m even more keen to work with others to unlock their talents.

-History really is my passion (I know it’s clichéd but it’s true!)
-I specialize particularly in modern political history, post-colonialism, and modern warfare.
-For me, history is key to understanding the world we live in today and, as a subject itself, opens up many doors for students in terms of skills building and employers.
-History students have many transferable skills such as a deeply analytical mind and I’d love to share some of my skills with students.
+History is my passion (I know it’s clichéd, but it’s true!)
+I specialize mainly in modern political history, post-colonialism, and modern warfare, as well as politics and international relations.
+For me, history is key to understanding the world we live in today and, as a subject itself opens up many doors for students regarding skills building and employers.
+History students have many transferable skills such as a deeply analytical mind, and I’d love to share some of my skills with students.

 Why English Literature?

-English is my second passion in terms of academic studies.
-I know that comprehending complex literature (particularly poetry!) can seem very daunting at times and overwhelming but I would aim to help students truly engage with material to make them see it can be very fulfilling!
+English is my second passion regarding academic studies.
+I know that comprehending complex literature (particularly poetry!) can seem very daunting at times and overwhelming, but I would aim to help students to engage with material to make them see it can be very fulfilling!

 What experience do I have?

-Although I have not had direct tutoring experience of this kind I have other qualifications that make me right for this job!
+I have tutored a couple of students, but I also have other qualifications that make me right for this job!